sugarjig/blockstack-todos/README.md

 > You will see the balance in your browser wallet and can use that to purchase names.

-After that, make sure you have started your `blockstack-todo` application with the dev instructions in the first section.
+After that, make sure you have started your `blockpass` application with the dev instructions in the first section.
 Open [`locahost:8080`](http://localhost:8080) and click the `Login` button.
 You will be redirected to a site on `blockstack.org` with a long auth string on the end:

 ```
 https://blockstack.org/auth?authRequest=eyJ0eXAiOiJKV1QiLCJhbGciOi...